smartcar/ruby-sdk/README.md

 1. Open an issue for the feature (or bug) you would like to resolve.
 2. Resolve the issue and add tests in your feature branch.
-3. Open a PR from your feature branch into `develop` that tags the issue.
+3. Open a PR from your feature branch into `master` that tags the issue.

 [gem-image]: https://badge.fury.io/rb/smartcar
 [gem-url]: https://badge.fury.io/rb/smartcar.svg